Chirau Ali Mwakwere

 After a stint as Kenyan High commissioner to Tanzania, Mwakere ran for a seat in the Senate of Kenya for Kwale County as a candidate for the United Republican Party, part of the Jubilee Alliance during the 2013 Kenyan general election, but lost to the Orange Democratic Movement candidate Boy Juma Boy.

-In 2017 Mwakere announced running for the Orange Democratic Movement against incubent Salim Mvurya for the governorship of Kwale county.
+In 2017 Mwakere announced running for the Orange Democratic Movement against incumbent Salim Mvurya for the governorship of Kwale county.
 Shortly after, he distanced himself form the Orange Democratic Movement and joined the Wiper Democratic Movement – Kenya.
 He was made chairman of the party in 2019.
 He resigned that position in the aftermath of the 2022 Kenyan general election.
 After his exit from the Wiper Democratic Movement, he became the spokesperson for the Digo people of Kenya.

 Personal life

 Mwakwere is married to Ugandan Rose Batsigira.
 They live in Nairobi and own a home in Mwakwere's home village of Golini in Ziwani, Kwale District.
 He is part of the Digo community, a Muslim and enjoys playing golf.